essquai/mm3/README.md

 ## mm3 packaging script

 Packaging for mm3 boils down to a single script: mm3pkg.py.
-It can create thee types of archive files.
+It can create three types of archive files.
 Most importantly it creates an installation archive from source.
 It can also create a source distribution.
 Finally, since mm3 is a Modula-3 compiler written in Modula-3, it can create a bootstrap package consisting of mm3 itself compiler to C bootstrap source code.

 **mm3* is just the compiler from cm3.
-The final piece of this packaging script will install packages from the [cm3 fork](https://github.com/essquai/cm3) to your mm3 site installation.
+The fourth and final piece of this packaging script will install packages from the [cm3 fork](https://github.com/essquai/cm3) to your mm3 site installation.

 ## LLVM backend